It seems that the self-driving, electric car, only a sci-fi dream not that long ago, will take over sooner than anyone imagined.

 Einride, a company based in Gothenburg (Göteborg), Sweden, has a vision that lowers these hurdles slowing the adoption of both alternative energy and self-driving technologies in hauling.
 The key change?
 Take the driver out of the vehicle with a hybrid of self-driving and remote control.

 With no paid personnel on board to be bored and useless during long charging cycles, electric motors begin to make more sense.
-The T-pods can travel 200 km (124 miles) on a single charge, and stops at charging stations add little to the overall costs of haulage compared to traditional rigs that have down-time during driver resting periods.
+The T-pods can travel 200 km (124 miles) on a single charge and stops at charging stations add little to the overall costs of haulage compared to traditional rigs that have down-time during driver rest periods.
 Remote drivers can simply switch their attention to a different vehicle when one T-pod stops for recharging.
-Which is a good thing, because even the run up and down the Swedish coastline between Gothenburg and Helsingborg may be a bit out of range without a top-up along the way.
+Which is a good thing, because even the run-up and down the Swedish coastline between Gothenburg and Helsingborg may be a bit out of range without a top-up along the way.

 In case this leaves any doubt Einride's futuristic vision, the company has Swedish astronaut Christer Fuglesang pitching its launch.
 Einride is largely self-funded with some private financing.
 The company already has contracts for 60% of the planned capacity on 200 T-pods (2,000,000 pallets per year).

 Like Elon Musk's Tesla, Einride seems less about making a product and more about changing the way we live and think.
 CEO Robert Falck cut his teeth at Volvo but also has a history of serial entrepreneurship, including co-founding The Great Wild, under the motto "hunters saving the wildlife."
 Falck sums up the aim of his newest pursuit:

 "Life is about choices and Einride is about making a choice for a better transport system for our children.
 A sustainable transport system for tomorrow."